bli25/RSEM_tutorial/README.md

 						     LPS_6h gene_ids.txt Ccl6_transcript_wiggle.pdf
 ```

-Note that `gene_ids.txt` is already in the `exp` subdirectory and it contains the gene id of Ccl6.
+Note that `gene_ids.txt` is already in the `exp` subdirectory and it contains the gene identifier of Ccl6.

 In the generated figure (`Ccl6_transcript_wiggle.pdf`) shown below, black refers to uniquely aligned reads and red refers to the expected depth from multi-mapping reads.
 We can easily see that there is no uniquely mapped reads in Ccl6-002.
 Then why did RSEM assign more weights to Ccl6-002 than Ccl6-001 in the shared region?
 The reason is that RSEM tries to match read depth between different regions of isoform Ccl6-001.
 Thus, it needs to move extra weights to Ccl6-002.
 Ccl6-003 is marked as not expressed because there is no reads aligned to it.